amineHY/App-Molecule-Prediction/README.md

 ## What in this project ?

-This project predict basic molecule's properties using machine learning model
+This project predict basic molecule's properties, from its fingerprint features, using machine learning

+- Setup python environment using `miniconda`
 - Parse argument from the CLI
 - Load a dataset and perform feature extraction
+- Split the dataset
-- Train a regression machine learning model, then
+- Train a classification machine learning model
-- Save the pretrained model for to perform prediction
+- Save the pretrained model
-- Predict the molecule properties
+- Predict the molecule properties using pretrained model
 - Evaluate the model

-In addition, a Flask API is developed to perform prediction
+- Package the app inside a docker image
+- Access the `predict` method via a `Flask` API
+- Documentation

 # Data Exploration